-- Make My Monster Grow: During the third round, Tagon grows to colossal size thanks to help from his god Arkos.
+- Make My Monster Grow: During the third round, Tagon grows to colossal size with the help of his war god Arkos.

-- Not Using the Z Word: The Sea Witch and Gargadan are an obvious gorgon and chimaera respectively, yet they are never referred to by that specific name in the game (The Sea Witch is called a "cruel creation of the gods" and Gargadan is described as "an experiment gone horribly wrong").
+- Not Using the "Z" Word: The Sea Witch and Gargadan are an obvious gorgon and chimera respectively, yet they are never referred to by that specific name in the game (The Sea Witch is called a "cruel creation of the gods" and Gargadan is described as "an experiment gone horribly wrong").
 Inverted with Ixthid, who is referred to as a Beholder in his (its?) bio.